jakeryderv/ml-market/README.md

-# Predicting Return and Volatility Distributions for Tech Stocks
+# Predicting Return and Volatility Distributions

 Team: Jake and Jolie